 You can find more info on testing your VPN connection in our dedicated article on this matter.

 Netflix and torrents

-On the plus side PureVPN seems to be a pretty good choice for companies, to have employees securely log into their companies’ network from places around the world.
+On the plus side, PureVPN seems to be a pretty good choice for companies, to have employees securely log into their company’s network from places around the world.

-PureVPN is based in China, which makes it relevant to stay up to date on changes in Chinese policy concerning internet use.
+PureVPN is based in Hong Kong, however, which makes it relevant to stay up to date on changes in Chinese policy on Internet use.
 China has been busy outlawing VPN servers, which is expected to cause trouble for companies like PureVPN.